The Chicest Floor Seating & How to Master the Look

 PLACES THAT FLOOR SEATING WORKS BEST

-Obviously, as Susan Oubari mentioned getting close to the ground is good for us.
+Ultimately, getting close to the ground can be good for us.
 So outdoor floor seating is an obvious place for unconventional seating.

 By that doesn’t always mean soft and unstructured.
 Japanese Zaisu tatami chairs, constructed of smooth wood and luxe wool cushions, resemble regular chairs without the legs and can support an upright position as well as a reclined posture.
 All the while, they keep you grounded on the floor, with a meditative state just at your fingertips.